dagnall53/MarineMultiDisplay/README.md

 Each device has selected data displayed in a box with selectable position and height (but with fixed fonts and width).
 You will need to obtain the MAC and KEY via the victron app (see the device settings) and your devices must be connectable via the app.

 There is a Simulate option, selectable in colortest, this initiates a crude simulation, suitable for assisting in code development.
 This works most logically with my default Vconfig.txt file.
 I have seen some issues with Simulate crashing the display very badly:(needed reinstall of code).
-But I think this has been fixed in V4.30
+But I think(hope) this has been fixed.